gem/oq-engine/doc/faq.md

 ### Errors upgrading from an old version on Ubuntu

-When upgrading from an OpenQuake version **older than 2.9 on to a newer one*** you may encounter an error on **Ubuntu**.
+When upgrading from an OpenQuake version **older than 2.9 to a newer one** you may encounter an error on **Ubuntu**.
 Using `apt` to perform the upgrade you may get an error like this:

 ```bash
 Unpacking oq-python3.5 (3.5.3-1ubuntu0~gem03~xenial01) ...